unixwzrd/unixwzrd.github.io/html/blog.md

 layout: page
 menu_item: Blog
 permalink: /blog/
+image: /assets/images/default-og-image.png
+excerpt: "A platform for insights, updates, and discussions on **AI, parental alienation, and family law technology**."
 ---

 A platform for insights, updates, and discussions on **AI, parental alienation, and family law technology**.